Meyfarth/entity-logger/README.md

         update: true  # log on updates, new entities will not be considered as updates
         delete: true  # log on deletion
     user_class: false # log the current user (see below for explainations)
+    nb_logs_by_page: 50 # number of logs by page on listing page, default is 50
 ```